PortalNetwork/kaizen/digitalOcean/ontology/README.md

 # Start a Ontology on DigitalOcean

-> NEO is a non-profit community-driven blockchain project.
-It utilizes blockchain technology and digital identity to digitize assets and automate the management of digital assets using smart contracts.
-Using a distributed network, it aims to create a "Smart Economy".
+> Ontology is a new high-performance public blockchain project & a distributed trust collaboration platform.
+Ontology provides new high-performance public blockchains that include a series of complete distributed ledgers and smart contract systems.

 ## What is needed